Jakob-Bach/Small-Portfolios/README.md

 Having prepared the dataset(s) in this format, you need to adapt the function `run_experiments()` in `run_experiments.py` to use your datasets instead of / beside the SAT Competition ones.
-The evaluation code in `run_evaluation.py` also partly contains hard-coded dataset names but the evaluation functionality itself should work with results from arbitrary datasets.
+The evaluation code in `run_evaluation.py` also partly contains hard-coded dataset names, but the evaluation functionality itself should work with results from arbitrary datasets.

 ## Setup